 7. Watch for Extra Ways to Rack up Points

-While there’s nothing quite like the big sign-up bonus of 50,000 or more points, you can keep earning points and miles.
+While there's nothing quite like the big welcome offer bonus of 50,000 or more points, you can keep earning points and miles.
 And you should.

-Pay attention to your card’s spending categories and the bonuses they can net you.
+Pay attention to your card's spending categories and the bonuses they can net you.
 For example, the Chase Sapphire Preferred earns 2x points on all travel and dining expenses.
-You may want to make that your go-to card for buying flights or restaurants – unless you have a better card like the American Express Gold Card, which earns 3x points on flights, 4x on restaurants worldwide, and 4x on U.S. supermarkets.
+You may want to make that your go-to card for buying flights or restaurants – unless you have a better card like the American Express Gold Card, which earns 3x points on flights, 4x on restaurants, and 4x on U.S. supermarkets on up to $25,000 spent each calendar year (then 1x).

-There’s no card better for buying flights than the American Express Platinum Card, as it earns a whopping 5x points per dollar on airfare booked direct with the airline.
+There's no card better for buying flights than the American Express Platinum Card, as it earns a whopping 5x points per dollar on airfare booked directly with the airline on up to $500,000 spent in this category each calendar year.
 Some cards like the Chase Freedom have rotating categories that can earn you 5x points.
 Hitching a ride with Lyft?
 Chase cards should be your go-to, as they now earn 5-10x on all Lyft rides.

 Is your head spinning?
 We don't blame you.
 Keeping track of the right card to use in each circumstance can feel daunting at first, but we promise you'll get the hang of it.
 And when you do, you can go even farther – and it goes beyond credit cards.